AccelByte/accelbyte-java-sdk/samples/oidc/README.md

 # OIDC Login Sample App

-A sample app to showcase OIDC login using AccelByte Java Server SDK and PhantAuth.
+A sample app to showcase OIDC login using AccelByte Java Extend SDK and PhantAuth.

 ## Prerequsites